 The drinking water supplied by Capital Region Water exceeds all federal and state drinking water standards.
 The Water Quality Report is our way of giving our customers a transparent overview of the quality of water that we provide each year.

-Included in this report are details about the source of your water and how it compares to EPA and Pennsylvania regulatory standards.
+Included in this report are details about the source of your water and how it compares to federal and state regulatory standards.
 It is our commitment to provide crystal clear information to each of our customers.
 We are dedicated to protecting this water from raindrop to river!

 Consider the Source